ipasimulator/ipasim/docs/llvm.md

 > There are also old branches named `port`, not currently used.
 > Before using them again (if changing something in LLVM or Clang), delete them first.

+## Apple patches

+We also added library `ObjCMetadata` to LLVM from <https://opensource.apple.com/source/clang/clang-800.0.42.1/>.

 ## Building

 Follow the instructions below to build patched LLVM and Clang.